microsoft/microcode/docs/manual.md

 #### Tooltip read aloud

-By clicking on the `voice` button at the bottom of the editor, you can turn on read aloud of editor tooltips.
+By clicking on the `tooltip reader` button at the bottom of the editor, you can turn on read aloud of editor tooltips.
 This may be useful for students who are still learning to read.

 ## micro:bit V2 and Arcade Shield